 Why ITAD sustainability matters

-In these instances, e-waste must be recycled correctly.
 When IT equipment is discarded without consideration for its environmental impact, it contributes to the growing global e-waste crisis — only 17.4% of e-waste is known to be collected and properly recycled worldwide.

 E-waste in landfills poses a significant environmental threat; electronic devices contain hazardous materials such as lead, mercury and cadmium, which can pollute the air, soil and water, and cause long-term damage to public health and fragile ecosystems.

 Therefore, global organizations are seeking ITAD providers that can offer a complete range of technology lifecycle solutions to support their global managed deployment, IT asset disposition and recycling programs.

 How do ITAD companies manage e-waste for end-of-life assets?

 ITAD companies have an initial aim to reuse and remarket assets, but when no reuse possibilities exist, recycling then takes place.